abbotto/rectangular/readme/app.md

 - The structure of a `directive` template path is this: `{{component}}/{{template}}.directive.html`.

 # Components
 A component is a specialized directive that organizes a controller with a template.
 One main difference between a component and a directive is that a component doesn't have a `link` function.
-If you need DOM manipulation, your component can use other directives that include that DOM manipulation in a link function.
+For DOM manipulation, a component can use directives with a link function.

 - Components are comprised of the following:
 	- A JS component with a controller.